The Collection

 The Roth phages

-The Roth phages were isolated between 2021-2023 using sewage filtrate (UMC, Utrecht) as the phage source, enriched with 32 Klebsiella spp. clinical isolates.
+The Roth phages were isolated between 2021-2023 using wastewater (from Utrecht Medical Centre in the Netherlands and from Portswood, Southampton in the UK) as the phage source, enriched with 32 Klebsiella spp. clinical isolates.

 The Roth phages: